- Discover the capital city of Myanmar Last Dynasty, Mandalay

 Day 3: Mandalay – Kalaw (Private Vehicle)

-After breakfast, our guide will meet you in hotel lobby around 8:00 am and start traveling overland to soak up the picturesque countryside of the Shan States.
+After breakfast, our guide will meet you in the hotel lobby around 8:00 am and start traveling overland to soak up the picturesque countryside of the Shan States.
 On the way, you can discover the rustic local life and customs while passing through some villages and stop by in a local restaurant to enjoy Shan traditional lunch.
 After approximately 6 hours’ drive (270km), you will reach the peaceful town of Kalaw, a former British colonial hill station.
 Enjoy a peaceful walk through this little town with its colonial houses and fragrant pine trees.
 Enjoy your night at a hotel in Kalaw.

 Day 4: Kalaw (Elephant Camp - Green Hill Valley)